Klutch Sports Group: History

 In 2021, Klutch Sports Group was named among Time magazine's 100 Most Influential Companies.
 That same year, Klutch hired sports agent Nicole Lynn as president of Football operations.

 In February 2020, Klutch Sports Group launched its Women's Basketball division, led soon after by Jade-Li English.

 In the summer of 2023, Klutch Sports Group contracts worth almost $900 million were concluded just for Paul's NBA clients.
 In December 2023, Klutch acquired the baseball agency, Rep 1.
 Rep 1 CEO Chris Koras was named head of Klutch Baseball.
 By October 2023, Klutch Sports Group had nearly 200 professional athletes on its NBA, WNBA, NFL, and MLB rosters.

 Klutch Sports Group had more than 100 employees as of mid-2024, with offices in Atlanta, Los Angeles, Nashville, New York, and Cleveland.
 In June 2024, United Talent Agency acquired Germany's biggest soccer player agency, Representatives Of Outstanding Footballers (ROOF), and integrated it into Klutch Sports Group.
 The soccer agency, which has offices in Munich, London, and Madrid, represents 150 clients in the "Big Five" European leagues: the German Bundesliga, English Premier League, Spanish La Liga, French Ligue 1, and Italian Serie A. Björn Bezemer, co-founder and managing director of Representatives Of Outstanding Footballers, was appointed head of Klutch Global Football.
-In early September 2024, it was announced that New York City FC (soccer) had tapped Klutch Sports Group to coordinate partnerships for the Stadium Experience Center, a new 25,000-seat soccer-specific stadium in Queens, New York, slated to open in 2027.
+In early September 2024, it was announced that New York City FC (soccer) had tapped Klutch Sports Group to coordinate partnerships for Etihad Park, a new 25,000-seat soccer-specific stadium in Queens, New York, slated to open in 2027.
 Klutch, through its Global Partnerships division, will sell NYCFC's primary sponsorship program, the "Founding Partnerships", to interested brands.